iofernix/fernix-theme-boilerplate/README.md

 ## Installation

-After you run `gulp theme:build` the boilerplate is installed directly into your themes folder "as-is".
+After run `gulp theme:build` the boilerplate is installed directly into your themes folder "as-is".
 You must rename it and the classes inside of it to fit your needs.
 For example, if your theme is named 'my-theme' then:

 * rename files from `plugin-name` to `my-theme`
 * change `theme_name` to `my_theme`